noahehall/theBookOfNoah/0current/blockchain/blockchain.md

   - block: groups transactions and created a single hash for the set
   - blockchain: groups of blocks linked via their hashes, contains the entire history of transactions
   - hashing: process of generating a digital fingerprint

+### state

+- how a blockchain manages information within its data storage layer
+  - bitcoin state: UTXOs represent the state of the blockchain,
+  - ethereum world state: contains bunches of stuff, see docs

 ### blocks